Mortgage Industry Frequently Asked Questions

 Licenses expire on December 31st of each year.
 The renewal period is from November 1st – December 1st of each year, with licenses being renewed for the following calendar year.
 MLO renewal applications received after December 1st will be subject to a $100 late fee.

-• Will my NMLSR Unique Identifier be made public?
+• Will my NMLS Unique Identifier be made public?

 • As a MLO, can I be examined/fined/revoked by the Department?